Mother of boy, 4, found in freezer says accused killer held her captive for months - NewsBreak

 Court documents obtained by Nexstar’s KLAS said Toseland told his girlfriend that Mason was ill in early December.
 He said he found him unconscious and that she could not see the boy.

 Toseland reportedly told his girlfriend that he had taken Mason into a bedroom and was locked inside with him for several days.
-He then told his girlfriend that Mason was deceased, documents said.Child found dead in freezer after sister brings note to class
+He then told his girlfriend that Mason was deceased, documents said.Child’s body found in freezer in Las Vegas; mother’s boyfriend arrested

 “Mr. Toseland’s house was fortified with locks, window alarms, motion sensors, video cameras, gates, keyhole entrances to every room — needed a key to go in or out — and the windows were covered,” Stubbs said.
 “Mr. Toseland took over the victim mother’s social media, car keys, and phone, contacted her work via text message to quit her job in December 2021.”